charlesl3/My-Data-Analytics-Projects/school_subject_analysis.md

-# 🏫 School Subject Coverage Analysis (Pandas Pipeline)
+# 🏫 School Subject Coverage Analysis (from Bayview OA)

 This notebook-style workflow analyzes subject coverage across schools and states based on a raw dataset where subjects are space-separated strings.
 The goal is to clean and transform the data to show how many schools in each state offer key subjects.